Why I Don’t Own Pets

 Why Do People Have Pets?
 Amazon Book.

 I don’t own pets—not even an aquarium.
 In the late 90s and early 2000s, I had three aquariums in my house— two 10-gallon tanks and one 55-gallon tank.
-In the beginning, it was refreshing to have these aquariums.
+At first, it was refreshing to have these aquariums.

-They were beautiful, they were majestic, and they were serene to look at.
+They were beautiful, majestic, and serene to look at.

 However, I looked at them less and less over time, even though they had daily and monthly maintenance.